edwiny/progref/java/java_basics.md

 Note: The Java programming language does not permit literal strings to span lines in source files, so you must use the + concatenation operator at the end of each line in a multi-line string.
-For example:

 ### Literals